-The five-year USAID-funded project INSPIRES will leverage the Resiliency+ Framework to pilot interventions that strengthen civil society organizations (CSO) ability to prevent and respondto closing civic space.
-Working together with Partners-Georgia, Partners Serbia, and Partners for Democratic Change Slovakia in Europe (and Partners West Africa-Nigeria and Partners West Africa-Senegal), PartnersGlobal will pilot the Framework in Eastern Europe and Sub-Saharan Africa, specifically in Georgia and Serbia.
-INSPIRES is the culmination of an extensive co-creation process, and together with Internews, The International Center for Not-for-Profit Law, DevLab@Duke, and Results for Development, the project will increase knowledge and capacity to respond to growing restrictions on democratic freedoms of association, assembly, and expression around the world.
+PartnersGlobal’s role in INSPIRES is to leverage the ResiliencyPlus Framework to pilot interventions that strengthen civil society organizations’ ability to prevent and respond to closing civic space.
+Working together with a team of experienced coaches and facilitators from the Partners Network, PartnersGlobal is piloting the Framework in Eastern Europe, Sub-Saharan Africa, and Latin America.
+INSPIRES is the culmination of an extensive co-creation process, and together with Internews, The International Center for Not-for-Profit Law, DevLab@Duke, and Results for Development, the project is increasing knowledge and capacity to respond to growing restrictions on democratic freedoms of association, assembly, and expression around the world.